 The main reasons I recommend those paths for digital marketing are because:

-- They’re relatively easy to quickly learn enough in order to the tedious work
+- They're relatively easy and quick to learn the basics

-- And the earning potential for both of those paths is high.
+- The earning potential for both of those paths is high.

 Practice Digital Marketing On Your Own Websites